-99% of all posts here at Neuromarketing are written by Roger Dooley, but we do accept occasional guest posts.
-Here are a few guidelines if you have an idea that you think would fit our site.
+99% of all posts here at Neuromarketing are written by Roger Dooley, but we do sometimes publish guest posts.

 A few characteristics are exhibited by almost all posts here:

 - Science/data based.
 Virtually all posts start with data from one or more academic studies, usually in the field of psychology, neuroscience, behavior research, etc. We don’t generally do an in-depth look at the methodology, detailed data, etc., but always provide a link to the paper or other web content that does contain that information.
-Non-academic data (e.g., from commercial studies, A/B testing, etc.) is also be OK if there is sufficient detail for the reader to dig into.
+Non-academic data (e.g., from commercial studies, A/B testing, etc.) can also work if there is sufficient detail for the reader to dig into.